 The Kenzie Experience

 It was a positive experience.
 There were definitely some challenges, but I feel like we worked through them the best that we could.
 And if anything, those challenges taught us what real-life work would be like.
 You may expect one thing, but things change, plans change.
 We had to be able to adapt.
-As they like to say, and especially as Josh likes to say, they taught us how to work.
-Or they taught us how to.

 I met my business partner there, a lot of other really good devs, and really good instructors.
 That program was definitely life-changing for me.